ramongallego/eDNA.and.Ocean.Acidification.Gallego.et.al.2020/README.md

  - rjags
  - A JAGS installation in your system, instructions here http://mcmc-jags.sourceforge.net/

-# Step 1: Clean up
+# Step 1: From MiSeq outputs to a clean, decontaminated dataset

 ## Running the script